Editorial Supplement Guidelines

 Editorial oversight and peer review

-- Supplements will only be considered for publication when the content is unbiased and of educational value to AAFP members and FPM readers.
-The executive editor or medical editor will accept or reject a supplement purely on its informational or academic merit.
+- Supplements will only be considered for publication when the content is unbiased and of educational value to AAFP members and FPM readers, and when the topic is appropriate to FPM's editorial mission.
+The managing editor or medical editor will accept or reject a supplement purely on its informational or academic merit.
 Supplements that are clearly for promotional purposes will not be considered.

 - Manuscripts will be subjected to the normal peer review processes of the journal.
 Editors must be alert to manuscripts where the sponsor may have a commercial interest.
 Authors will be required to complete a conflict of interest disclosure form and relevant financial affiliations will be published with the article as part of the author's biographical information.

-- The editor has the right to reject any manuscript he/she considers unsuitable for publication.
+- The medical editor has the right to reject any manuscript he/she considers unsuitable for publication.

 - The journal editors may elect to edit the supplement themselves or may appoint a guest editor to function as supplement editor.